Joecstarr/thesis/sections/software/basics/se.md

 ```

 Often software products are developed by teams of engineers.
 In these team
-environments it is important that the software process be easily parallelizable.
+environments, it is important that the software process be easily parallelizable.
 Our modified V model can be parallelized as in @se-fig-modifiedmultiv.
 Allowing
 the process to be utilized by individual researchers at primarily undergraduate
 institutions or large REU[^reu] projects.